nikbearbrown/NanoLex/Data/NanoLex_3.md

  - **Nanoscopic:** Pertaining to or involving nanotechnology.
  - **Targeted:** Relating to the specific delivery of drugs to targeted sites within the body.

-### Expanded Definition and Usage\nNano-structured drug carriers represent a significant advance in drug delivery technology, providing solutions to some of the key challenges in pharmaceutical development such as drug solubility, stability, and specificity of action.
+### Expanded Definition and Usage:
+Nano-structured drug carriers represent a significant advance in drug delivery technology, providing solutions to some of the key challenges in pharmaceutical development such as drug solubility, stability, and specificity of action.
 The use of these carriers allows for precise control over the timing and location of drug release, reducing the systemic side effects often associated with traditional drug delivery mechanisms.
 In addition, their ability to be functionalized with specific targeting molecules makes them invaluable in treating conditions requiring high specificity, such as cancer and rare genetic disorders.